 What Is Low Blood Pressure?

-Optimal blood pressure is less than 120/80 (systolic/diastolic).
-In healthy people, low blood pressure without any symptoms is not usually a concern and does not need to be treated.
-But low blood pressure can be a sign of an underlying problem -- especially in the elderly -- where it may cause inadequate blood flow to the heart, brain, and other vital organs.
+In healthy people, low blood pressure without any symptoms isn't usually a concern and doesn't require treatment.
+But low blood pressure can be a sign of an underlying problem -- especially in older people -- and could reduce blood flow to the heart, brain, and other vital organs.

 The cause of low blood pressure isn't always clear.
-It may be associated with the following:
+It may be linked to:

 - Hormonal problems such as an underactive thyroid (hypothyroidism), diabetes, or low blood sugar (hypoglycemia)

 - Some prescription medicines such as for high blood pressure, depression, or Parkinson’s disease

 - Widening, or dilation, of the blood vessels